Competition

 Preliminary Round: One piece of free choice, no more than 8 mins.

-Semifinal Round: 1-2 pieces of free choice, no more than 12 mins.
+National Round: 1-2 pieces of free choice, no more than 12 mins.
 It is allowed to be the same piece as previous round.

-Final Round: Free choices from three different periods.
+International Final Round: Free choices from three different periods.
 No more than 20 mins.
 It is allowed to be the same piece as previous round.

 Youth Chamber Group: (Piano with string or woodwind) Average ages no more than 18 years old